florentpoujol/Daneel/readme.md

 ## Conventions

-Some convention are observed throughout the framework :

 * Every getter fonctions are called GetSomething() and not FindSomething().
 * Every object and function names are camel-cased, except for functions added to Lua's standard libraries which are all lowercase.
 * Every time an argument has to be an asset (like with `modelRenderer:SetModel()`), you may pass the fully-qualified asset name instead.